rtyle/connect-things/README.md

 ## Automatic Run

-From the connect-things host, change directory to where it is One should be able to make this run automatically in most environments.
+From the **connect-things** host, change directory to where it is installed.

+One should be able to make this run automatically in most environments.
 It has been tested to run on Linux.
 ### Run as a Linux systemd service